Jessica Stenson

-Jessica Stenson (née Trengove; born 15 August 1987) is an Australian athlete who won the gold medal in the marathon at the 2022 Commonwealth Games in Birmingham.
-As a long-distance runner, she competes in distances from 5000 metres up to the marathon.
-She represented Australia at the 2012 London Olympics and 2016 Rio de Janeiro Olympics in the marathon.
+Jessica Stenson (née Trengove; born 15 August 1987) is an Australian athlete who won the gold medal in the Marathon at the 2022 Commonwealth Games in Birmingham and currently holds the Australian Marathon Record of 2:21:24.
+As a long-distance runner, she competes in distances from 5000 metres up to the Marathon.
+She has represented Australia at 3 Olympic games, 2012 London Olympics, 2016 Rio de Janeiro Olympics, 2024 Paris Olympics in the Marathon.

 Background

-Nicknamed Trenny, Trengove was born on 15 August 1987 in Naracoorte, South Australia.
-She attended Naracoorte Primary School before going to Naracoorte High School and boarding school Annesley College, having moved to Adelaide to attend the school at the start of year 10.
+Jess Stenson was born on 15 August 1987 in Naracoorte, South Australia.
+She attended Naracoorte Primary School before going to Naracoorte High School and boarding school at Annesley College, having moved to Adelaide to attend the school at the start of year 10.
 She attended the University of South Australia from 2006 to 2009 where she earned a Bachelor of Physiotherapy.
-She participated in wrestling from the age of nine to the age of twenty-one.
 She played netball for Contax in 2008.
 She also played basketball, competing in the South Australia 12–19 State Country U18s.
-As of 2012, she lives in Adelaide where she is a physiotherapist, and pilates instructor.
-Her brother is former Port Adelaide Football Club player Jack Trengove, and has been influential in her running career by creating a sense of competition in her family.
-The family competition also included Trengove's sister Abbie, who represented their state in wrestling.
+As of 2012, she lives in Adelaide with her husband and two children.
+Her brother is former Melbourne Football Club player Jack Trengove, and has been influential in her running career by creating a sense of competition in her family.

-Stenson is an ambassador for The Little Heroes Foundation, Jodi Lee Foundation and Bupa.
+Stenson is an ambassador for The Little Heroes Foundation, Jodi Lee Foundation and lululemon.

-Stenson is 166 cm tall and weighs 52 kg.
+Stenson is 166 cm tall and weighs 55 kg.

 Athletics

 Stenson's running career started when she was in primary school, where she ran south east cross country.
 In 2000, she was selected for the South Australia representative cross country team.
 As of 2008, she was coached by Adam Didyk, prior to that was coached by Roger Pedrick.

 Stenson competed in the City to Bay Run in 2010, finishing first.
 That year, she also competed at the Nanning, China hosted World Half Marathon Championships.
 She ran her first marathon in March 2012, where she set an Olympic A qualifying time of 2 hours, 31 minutes.
 In 2012, her training regime included running up to 160 km a week.
 On her light training days, she ran 12 km.
 Trengove was selected to represent Australia at the 2012 Summer Olympics in the women's marathon.
 She was the third South Australian athletics competitor to qualify for the Games, and prepared for them by training in Adelaide.
 She finished the Olympic marathon in 39th place with a time of 2:31:17, 8 minutes and 10 seconds behind the first-place finisher Tiki Gelana.
 At the 2014 Commonwealth Games, she won the bronze medal, running a then personal best of 2:30:12.
-She came 22nd in the same event at the 2016 Rio de Janeiro Olympics in a time of 2:31:44.
+She came 13th in the same event at the 2024 Paris Olympics in a time of 2:26:45.
 She finished ninth in the 2017 IAAF World Championships marathon in a time of 2:28:59.
-This was the best performance by an Australian woman in a World Championship.
+This was the best performance by an Australian woman in a World Championship Marathon.